24 Jun Why and When to Dethatch Your Nebraska Lawn

 Before you do anything, you should check to see how thick your lawn’s thatch layer is.
 You can do this by taking a spade or a garden trowel and digging out a small wedge from the soil.
 You can then get an idea of just how much thatch is present.
 If the layer of thatch exceeds 2 inches, then it is time to consider dethatching your lawn or hiring a lawn care professional in Omaha to take care of it for you.
 You may have already noticed the signs before testing such as weak growth and dull grass color.

-Keep in mind, every lawn project in Nebraska such as over seeding and aerating, or dethatching should be done during the cooler seasons which means the turf is in peak growing seasons.
+Keep in mind, lawn services such as aerating, overseeding, and dethatching in Nebraska should be done during the cooler seasons which means the turf is in peak growing season.
 In Omaha where Kentucky bluegrass is the most prominent grass type this usually means in the Spring or Fall.
 You want to do it during this time of the year because the active grass growth is necessary for the instant and speedy recovery of the lawn.

 One essential thing to keep in mind is that you should never dethatch your lawn when it is under stress or dormant which lawns usually are here in the middle of Summer.
 The process of dethatching a lawn at this time can cause damage to your yard which can takes months or even years to recover.

 Customers sometimes confuse the difference between de-thatching their lawn and having it aerated.
 It is important to keep in mind that these are two completely different process’ and each serves its own purpose in the overall health of your lawn.
-Aeration removes 3” plugs from the soil that does include the thatch layer, but these cores are only pulled sporadically throughout the yard.
-Aeration is not the best option for removing thatch, but it does create a clear path for water, nutrient and oxygen to reach deeper into the soil.
+Lawn aeration removes 3” plugs from the soil that does include the thatch layer, but these cores are only pulled sporadically throughout the yard.
+Aeration is not the best option for removing thatch, but it does create a clear path for water, nutrients and oxygen to reach deeper into the soil.
 Performing the two services in tandem will yield the best result as aerating loosens up compacted soil and turf therefore helping to prepare the lawn for dethatching.
 This also helps speed up the breakdown of existing thatch.
+Learn more about The Benefits of Lawn Aeration.

 How to Dethatch Your Lawn